 Time Period Log File Name

-March MACHINE-

-4, Gateway-2006-
+March 4, MACHINE-Gateway-2006-

 2006 03-04-00.CSV

-March MACHINE-

-11, Gateway-2006-
+March 11, MACHINE-Gateway-2006-

 2006 03-11-00.CSV

-March MACHINE-

-18, Gateway-2006-
+March 18, MACHINE-Gateway-2006-

 2006 03-18-00.CSV

-NOTE: When planning scheduled downtime for the Gateway maintenance and backups, be aware that if a periodic task, such as deleting old log files, was scheduled to run during that particular downtime period, it will not run until the next regularly scheduled period.
-If you have stopped the Gateway during a scheduled audit log rollover, the rollover will occur when you next restart the Gateway, and the newly generated events will be added to the correct log file.
+NOTE: When planning scheduled downtime for PC-Duo Gateway maintenance and backups, be aware that if a periodic task, such as deleting old log files, was scheduled to run during that particular downtime period, it will not run until the next regularly scheduled period.
+If you have stopped the PC-Duo Gateway during a scheduled audit log rollover, the rollover will occur when you next restart the PC-Duo Gateway, and the newly generated events will be added to the correct log file.